kishibe-rohan/codebot/README.md

 # codebot

-Official codebot source code for codedamn's discord server: http://bit.ly/codedamn-discord-group
+## Official codebot source code for codedamn's [discord server](http://bit.ly/codedamn-discord-group)

 Improve this README.md - can be your first PR here :)